xullnn/ls_pull_over_push/230/answers.md

 answer: code that are execute line by line, in a certain sequence.

-Which statements are more accurate when talking about lines of code that contains `setTimeout()`?

-- the execution of code is divided by `setTimeout()` into a number of parts, non-setTimeout parts are execute immediately, setTimeout parts will pause for given time delay, then execute, then continue to execute the next part
-- actually all lines of code are executed in sequence, only the (operations contained in)functions passed to `setTimeout` are delayed for the given delays.
-And we can somehow treat the starting points for calculating delays as the same time point, because the sequential execution of all code is very fast.

-answer: the second one.

-Insert `'load'` and `'DOMContentLoaded'` event at the right place where they are fired?
+Locate `'load'` and `'DOMContentLoaded'` event at the right place where they are fired.
 Which one is more useful, why?

 - html code received from server
   - 1